-If you are ENTERING your REQUIRED summer novel is: 9 th Grade Things Fall Apart by Chinua Achebe 10 th Grade - Regular & Pre-AP Lord of the Flies by William Golding 11 th Grade The Adventures of Huckleberry Finn by Mark Twain 12 th Grade Wuthering Heights by Emily Bronte 11 th /12 th Grade AP English Your assignment can be found on the ACA website
+If you are ENTERING your REQUIRED summer novel is: 9 th Grade - Regular & Honors The Strange Case of Dr. Jekyll and Mr. Hyde by Robert Louis Stevenson 10 th Grade - Regular & Honors Lord of the Flies by William Golding 11 th Grade The Adventures of Huckleberry Finn by Mark Twain 12 th Grade Wuthering Heights by Emily Bronte 11 th /12 th Grade AP English Your assignment can be found on the ACA website.